LorenaMueller/refine_DCG_outlines/README.md

 ---

+## 3. Informations on the method and workflow recommendations

+## Informations on the method
+Study glaciers: Zmutt, Unteraar, Oberaletsch, Zinal, Mauvoisin (Swiss DCGs), used for training and evaluation against the SGI2016 (Swiss Glacier Inventory 2016).
+Belvedere and Satopanth glaciers for additional evaluation.
+Years: 2016, 2018, 2020, 2022 and 2024.
+For statistical evaluation against the SGI2016: 2016.
+Other years to see potential retreat in glacier extent.
+full workflow: preprocessed coherence (12 day interval, Sentinel-1, descending, SLC) using ESA SNAP. then in GEE script, create input layers for all glaciers and years;
+* LST NIR Index (lst normalized for elevation by regression, then normalized difference index with NIR),
+* NDVI (normalized difference vegetation index),
+* NDSI (normalised difference snow index),
+* slope (from copernicus DEM)
+* VH radar backscatter, averaged over one summer
+* coherence
+-> all normalized to [0, 1] and exported to google drive.
+Then in Google colab: classification using XGBoost.
+The classifier is applied to 20 different band combinations of the input layers, to increase robustness.
+The results of these model runs are combined into an ensemble result.

+## Workflow recommendations
+For the complete process:
+1. Run GEE script `1_create_input_layers` to create the relevant input layers.
+2. Run google colab script 'complete_RF_all_glaciers.ipynb' to run the classification.

+For visualisation and analysis of the results, when no changes to the input layers are made:
+1. Access the already processed classification ensemble results via: https://drive.google.com/drive/folders/1y7jBnQ6PUZxdVV6GRvbdyzUl_xE3tR7P?usp=sharing
+2. Run the google colab script 'snipplet_RF_all_glaciers.ipynb' to visualize and analyse the results.

+---

-## 3. Contact
+## 4. Contact

-Code development and support:
+Code development:
-\Lorena Müller, Gabriele Bramti, Dr. Kathrin Naegeli, Dr. Hendrik Wulf, Jennifer Susan Adams, Luis Gentner
+\Lorena Müller, in support of Gabriele Bramati, Dr. Kathrin Naegeli, Dr. Hendrik Wulf, Jennifer Susan Adams, Luis Gentner
-\University of Zürich, Remote Sensing Laboratories (RSL) For questions, suggestions, or bug reports, please contact: \[[your.email@institution.org](mailto:your.email@institution.org)]
+\University of Zürich, Remote Sensing Laboratories (RSL) For questions or suggestions, please contact: \[[your.email@institution.org](mailto:your.email@institution.org)]

 [back to content](#3-contact)

 ---

-## 4. Acknowledgements
+## 5. Acknowledgements

 We thank ESA and NASA for free access to Sentinel-1 and Landsat 8 data.
 Topographic data from the Copernicus Digital Elevation Model was provided by the European Space Agency.